aptos-labs/aptos-core/developer-docs-site/docs/sdks/transactions-with-ts-sdk.md

 Bob coins: 717.
 Should be 717!
 ```

-# Security of BCS transaction
+## Security of BCS transaction

-Submitting transactions in BCS format is more secure than submitting transaction in JSON format.
-Code that submits transactions in JSON format delegates the signing messages creation to REST API server.
-This renders a risk that a user signs an unintended transaction faked by a malicious API server.
-The malicious API server could potentially transfer all the balance under a user’s account to another account.
+Submitting transactions in the BCS format is more secure than submitting transaction in JSON format.
+See [Aptos Client](aptos-sdk-overview#aptos-client).

+The code that submits the transactions in JSON format delegates the signing messages creation to the REST API server.
+This creates a risk that a user signs an unintended transaction faked by a malicious API server.